Andre Pederneiras (Nova Uniao)

 Andre Pederneiras Biography

-André Pederneiras also made the headlines in the 1990’s for being one of the first Brazilians to open the doors of his dojo to foreigners, namely Joe Charles and BJ Penn.
+André Pederneiras also made the headlines in the 1990’s for being one of the first Brazilians to open the doors of his dojo to foreigners, namely John Lewis and BJ Penn.
 The gesture was frowned upon by the Brazilian media and most of the coaches and fighters at the time.
 His old master, Carlson called him a “Creonte” a less then amicable way of calling someone you believe is a traitor.
-The fact that Joe Charles fought Carlson Gracie’s son Junior did not help Pederneiras’s cause.
+The fact that John Lewis fought Carlson Gracie’s son “Junior” did not help Pederneiras’s cause.
 Fortunately with time, this animosity towards the foreign fighters faded away and today it is totally accepted.

-In the late 90’s early 2000’s Dede ventured into the early stages of MMA winning his first fight against heavy favourite Rumina Sato, losing later against the MMA legend Pat Miletich in America, drawing his other two fights in Japan, finishing his career in MMA and dedicating himself fully on his coaching.
+In the late 1990s Dede ventured into the early stages of MMA winning his debut fight against a veteran and heavy favourite Rumina Sato in Japan (1998).
+He would later lose against another MMA legend in Pat Miletich, this time in American soil, drawing his other two fights in Japan and finishing his career in MMA there to dedicate himself fully on his coaching.

-In 2003 Andre Pederneiras decided to pull his team out off the CBJJ (Brazilian Jiu Jitsu Confederation) tournaments because he believed (and believes still) that if BJJ wants to achieve a professional level, fighters should be paid when fighting in major tournaments.
-For this he organized his own federation CBJJO “Olympic Brazilian Jiu Jitsu Federation”, this was built with the help of “KF” Kimono’s president (and Nova Uniao sponcer) Luis Herminio – Luizinho.
-The arm wrestling contest between Nova Uniao and CBJJ (presided by arch rival team leader “Carlinhos” Gracie – Gracie Barra) lasted for four years until finally Nova Uniao fighters returned to the Mundial and CBJJO was dissolved with several internal problems.
+Controversy struck Nova Uniao in 2002 when Andre Pederneiras decided to pull his team out off the CBJJ (Brazilian Jiu Jitsu’s Confederation) tournaments due to his belief in the professionalization of the sport, this way requesting for competitors to be paid.
+With this in mind, he organized his own federation, CBJJO “Olympic Brazilian Jiu Jitsu Federation”, which was built with the help of “KF” Kimono’s brand owner (and Nova Uniao sponsor) Luis Hermínio (AKA Luizinho).
+The arm wrestling contest between Nova Uniao and CBJJ (presided by Carlos Gracie Junior leader of rival team Gracie Barra) lasted for four years until finally Nova Uniao fighters returned to the Mundial and CBJJO was dissolved with several internal & financial problems.
+CBJJO would be re-instituted later under new management.

 Andre Pederneiras vs Rumina Sato